arpit-mittal-ds/Artificial-Intelligence-and-Machine-Learning/ReadMe.md

 ### Mastered the following skills:

-Use the Azure Machine Learning platform
+Azure Machine Learning platform

 Operationalize Machine Learning on Azure

-Correctly select the appropriate Machine Learning service and optimize it
+select the appropriate Machine Learning service and optimize it

 Through this course I was able to enhance my skills by **building and deploying sophisticated ML solutions** using popular open source tools and **frameworks such as scikit-learn.**
 Using **AzureML’s MLOps capabilities**, I gained experience in understanding ML models, protecting people and their data, and controlling the end-to-end ML lifecycle at scale.